rcrowley/fpf/README.md

 TODO
 ----

-* Make dependencies that weren't already satisfied eligible for rollback.
-* Verifiy that dependencies are satisfied after installing the latest version.
 * Decide how to allow RubyGems and `pip` to run as a normal user.
+  * Support for Bundler and Virtualenv are also desirable.
 * Give two shits (one shit each) about PEAR/PECL.

 TODONE